Applicability

 Run the program

-Make sure your database connection string in
+Make sure that the database connection string in the

 dotnet run